Wyko/essential_deathworlders/content/books/good-training/6-friendships-revelations.md

 "—Well.
 Is it safe to assume a little of both?"

-"We’ve…discussed how to break this news at length.
-Suffice it to say that the conclusion has been that we are going to reveal nothing…yet.
+"We’ve... discussed how to break this news at length.
+Suffice it to say that the conclusion has been that we are going to reveal nothing... yet.
 But I invite you to consider summat—in all these months of working with us, in all the time you’ve known the SOR, have you *ever* known us to overlook or omit any detail except for *extremely good reason?"*

 Regaari suspected the human was leading him on a bit; he let it pass.
 He trusted them utterly and had no evidence to suggest he should do otherwise.
 They were, after all, professionals in a way he deeply appreciated.
 Therefore there was a *reason* they avoided implants, a point he had forcefully made to the Whitecrest leadership.
 And given the esteem in which he held SOR, he naturally assumed it was an extremely serious matter.